-Broad beans are ready to harvest now from an autumn sowing.
-These great long pods are from the Broad Bean Aquadulce, which is a very hardy variety, the standard for overwintering.
+Broad beans are ready to harvest from late May through May and June from an autumn sowing.
+These great long pods are from the Broad Bean Aquadulce Claudia, which is a very hardy variety, the standard for overwintering.

 The advice is to pinch out the growing tips of the plants as soon as they are in full flower, this will help to avoid black fly attack and the plants will put their energy towards producing tastier and bigger pods rather than vertical growth.